stamps-id/.github/profile/README.md

 We are Indonesia's leading CRM & mobile app development company serving multi-national companies such as:
 * Levi's
 * Burger King
-* Kawan Lama Group (Ace Hardware, Informa, Chatime and more)
+* Kawan Lama Group (Azko, Informa, Chatime and more)

 ### Why Work for Stamps
 As a tech company in Indonesia, Stamps is leading on a few fronts: